-The most traditional type, evaporative humidifiers use a reservoir, porous wick, and fan to put moisture in the air.
+The most traditional type, evaporative humidifiers, use a reservoir, porous wick, and fan to put moisture in the air.
 The wick absorbs water from the reservoir, and the fan then aids in evaporation by blowing on the wick.
-Ultrasonic humidifiers use high-frequency sound vibrations to create mist and is quieter than other types of humidifiers.
+Ultrasonic humidifiers use high-frequency sound vibrations to create mist and are quieter than other types of humidifiers.
 Often there’s no filter, which can lead to mineral scale deposits.
 For smaller areas, warm-mist models are often preferred, as they’re quiet as well.
 They boil water via an internal heating element, killing bacteria and mold in the process, before dispelling the warm mist into the room.

 Some machines help individuals who need a desktop offering for the workplace, while others represent full-home solutions and come loaded with antimicrobial features designed to limit bacteria growth.
 Below are five of our favorite models.

 Best overall — Pure Ultrasonic Cool Mist Humidifier

 The Pure Ultrasonic is one of the most popular humidifiers, and for good reason.
 With a 1.5-liter tank, it’s perfect for bedrooms, offices, and medium-sized rooms.
 The top-mounted clear tank allows you to easily see its water levels, allowing you to keep track of your next refill time.
 However, considering Pure designed it to last 16 hours on a single tank, you shouldn’t need to replenish the humidifier very often.